Degree Programs: Master of Laws (LLM) in Taxation

 Scholarships and financial aid based on merit and need are available for qualified candidates.
-Tuition is highly competitive at $1,500 per unit.
+Tuition is highly competitive.
 Contact our office to learn more.

 Develop professional contacts through substantive courses supplemented with workshops, field work, and externships in taxation, trusts, estates, and elder care.
 One-on-one career counseling, professional and student organizations, and events with GGU Law's robust alumni network offer additional networking opportunities.

 To earn the LLM in taxation degree, students must complete 24 units.
 Classes are offered in the evening to accommodate working professionals.
 Students may attend full-time or part-time.
 All students must finish the degree requirements within five years of matriculation.
 LLM students must maintain a cumulative grade point average of 2.5 on a 4.0 scale each semester.

 - LLM 330 - Characterization of Income and Expenditures (3 units)

 - LLM 338 - Timing of Income and Expenditures (2 units)